OscarAngarita/shoes-app-flutter/README.md

 ## Description
 <img src="assets/shoes01.gif" width="250"/> <img src="assets/shoes02.gif" width="250"/>

-The purpose of this application is to design an app able to visualize shoes with the intention of buying them, you can edit the size and color before choosing.
+The purpose of this project is to create an app able to visualize shoes and its different designs, you can edit the size and color.
 It is based on flat design to display only important information while maintaining style.
+Part of a Flutter course taught by Fernando Herrera at Udemy.

 ## Technical info
 This app was created with Flutter v2.2.3 and Dart.
 Includes null-safety!